Julie Egypt 16 Comments

 Here are the GPS coordinates for the ticket office: 25°43’21.947″ N 32°36’16.86″ E. It is also labeled “Antiquities Inspectorate Ticket Office” on Google Maps (and we have it labeled on our map).
 This is what it looks like.

-Here is a list of the sites (and prices for 2023, based on the Ministry of Antiquities website) that sell their tickets from this ticket office:
+Here is a list of the sites prices for 2024, that sell their tickets from this ticket office:

 Note: You must purchase your tickets at this ticket office for the above sites.
 For example, if you arrive at Medinet Habu without a ticket, you cannot buy one directly from site.
 You also need to purchase your camera tickets for the Valley of the Nobles and the Valley of the Queens at this booth.